asciamanna/asciamanna.github.io/_drafts/the-bolden-rule-and-software-development-teams.md

 subtitle:
 comments: true
 excerpt_separator: <!--more-->
-summary: Jerry Weinberg's Bolden Rule (from the Secrets of Consulting) is well known axiom to software developers and marketers, "If you can't fix it, feature it!"
+summary: Jerry Weinberg's Bolden Rule (from the Secrets of Consulting) is a well known axiom to software developers and marketers, "If you can't fix it, feature it!"
 Can we apply the Bolden Rule to help software organizations and their team's improve?
 image: /img/bolden-rule/secrets-of-consulting.jpg
 category: coaching
 tags: ['coaching', 'anti-patterns', 'consulting']